 The Evangelist Training Course is facilitated by New Wine Ireland, in collaboration with St John’s College, Nottingham.
-It was developed by Through Faith Missions with the aim of producing evangelists who combine a credible level of learning, with an ability to ‘do the work of an evangelist’.
+It was developed by Through Faith Missions with the aim of producing evangelists who combine a credible level of learning, with an ability to actually ‘do the work of an evangelist’.

 The course is open to adults of any age who have a heart for reaching others with the gospel, but it would suit best those who are currently involved as volunteers or workers in some form of outreach ministry.